nradov/abnffuzzer/README.md

 If you're testing an implementation of an IETF RFC you can simply copy and paste the formal rule definitions into a new file; usually they're all contained in a single section near the end of the document.
 You can also try the IETF [ABNF Extraction](https://tools.ietf.org/abnf/) tool, although it appears to produce incorrect output for some RFCs so you may need to manually edit the results.

+Options are available to limit the output by excluding certain rules.
+This can be useful if your application only provides a partial implementation of a particular rule and you don't want to test certain alternate forms.
+The tool can generate output as either raw bytes (octets), or characters strings encoded using any of the [standard Java character sets](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/StandardCharsets.html).

+The probability of finding a particular defect with fuzz testing increases with the number of test cases, up to an asymptotic limit.
+You have to balance that against test execution time.
+I recommend doing an extended fuzz testing run with thousands or millions of iterations the first time; let it run for hours.
+Then use a much smaller number of iterations in your automated continuous integration process so that it doesn't cause long delays.

 ### JUnit
-In order to use the library.
-Fuzz testing is more likely to test.
-For example let's say you have a class named MyClass containing a method named myMethod which takes a String parameter and returns `true` if that parameter matches ABNF rule "foo" defined in RFC 99999.
+Call one of the `generate` methods wherever you need a random `String` or `byte[]` value matching a particular ABNF rule.
+For example let's say you have a class named `MyClass` containing a method named `myMethod` which takes a `String` parameter and returns `true` if that parameter matches ABNF rule "foo" defined in RFC 99999.

 ```java
     @Test